New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 Compensation not paid within 10 working days Additional £40

-Smart meter not in smart mode after 90 days (coming 2026) £40 (pending)
+Smart meter not in smart mode after 90 days Not live yet — proposed only

-Why it’s delayed:
+Why it has been delayed:

 What to do now: